bilalmaq01/bilalmaq01.github.io/README.md

-# space-cow-boy
-This is a project for Rowdy Hacks Hackathon.

 # Space Cowboy Runner

+This is a project for Rowdy Hacks Hackathon 2025.

 A retro-style endless runner game inspired by the Chrome Dino, but with a space cowboy twist!
 Dodge asteroids, space debris, and rogue robots while riding your trusty rocket-powered steed across the cosmos.